 Title/s: Assistant Professor

 Office #: BVM, Room 916, LSC

-Regina Conway-Phillips’ research interests are in the areas of cancer and health disparities and spirituality.
+Regina Conway-Phillips’ research interests are in the areas of breast cancer screening, health disparities and spirituality.
 Her dissertation research focused on breast cancer screening behavior in African American women utilizing the Salutogenic Framework.
-Her current research will utilize a qualitative study of African American women who have never had breast cancer screening and explore the reasons these individuals have not adopted breast cancer screening behaviors, using both focus groups and individual interviews.
+Her current research will utilize a qualitative study of African American women who have never had breast cancer screening and explore the reasons these individuals have not adopted breast cancer screening behaviors, using the grounded theory approach.

-Dr. Conway-Phillips is actively involved in research and undergraduate admission, progression and retention committees, and is the faculty advisor for the 2015 Nursing Student Council and serves on the Faculty Advisory committee –Loyola-Pulitzer Center Project.
+Dr. Conway-Phillips is actively involved in Executive Committee, Faculty Council, HSM Program Committee and the Faculty Advisory committee –Loyola-Pulitzer Center Project.